nigelgward/ISG_Reduction_Model/baby-README.md

 ### Start  python

 - cd to the REDUCTION directory inside the ISG_Reduction_Model
-- py       # probably not "python", depending on your configuration
+- py       # probably the newer version and better than "python", depending on your configuration
 - from reduction_model import Reduction
 - reduction = Reduction()   # create the empty model

   At this point you have a choice.
 If you only care about English and are in a hurry, start with the Precomputed Features.
 If you also want a Spanish reduction detector, or want to do everything from scratch, pick the From Audio option.

 <!---------------------------------------------------->